 The investment committee works on the basis of a set of "Instructions for the investment committee" adopted every year by the Board of Directors and reports back to the Board on the results of its work.

-If the Board considers it more appropriate, the entire Board may perform the investment committee's tasks.
-The investment committee's tasks were performed by the Board until the AGM on 23 May 2018, when Erik Fällström (chair), Torgny Hellström and Alessandro Pappalardo were elected to the investment committee.
-The committee held five meetings during the year.
+The investment committee was comprised of Erik Fällström (chair), Torgny Hellström and Alessandro Pappalardo until the EGM on 30 August 2019, when Torgny Hellström was replaced by Jörgen Durban.
+The committee held six meetings during the year.